 16. Technique Is Only For Shredders

 No. Every guitar player should invest time in improving their technique.
 The technique helps with playing fluently, and with producing clean notes.
-It is crucial in order to play faster, but most of it is revolving around playing cleanly and not sloppy.
+It is crucial in order to play faster, but most of it revolves around playing cleanly and not sloppy.

 17. I Don’t Need to Know Harmony, I Want to be a Solo Guitarist